Vega Build Flavors

 python3 extract_build_flavors.py --extract-all --verbose

-Once you run the script, the sample app project will have necessary files created to ensure you are able to build specific targeted binaries for dev, qa, beta or production.
+Once you run the script, the project will have the necessary files to build targeted binaries for dev, QA, beta, or production.

 Let’s look at the result of script execution.

-• Use these files to add specific information that reflects true to your build environment, for example here’s the .env.prod
+Use these files to add information specific to your build environment.
+For example, .env.prod:

 # Production environment